 Websites can provide statistics, data, articles, documents, and other information about a specific field of study.

 Sociology Research Guides

 Research guides provide suggestions for finding and using information about a specific subject.

 Class guides are created by librarians to provide guides to helpful sources for a particular class.

 Sociology Related Libraries and Library Services

 Learn about sociology resources, research, and services at the University of Illinois at Urbana-Champaign.

 The sociology collection in the University of Illinois Library supports the teaching and research programs in sociology and its subdisciplines, such as demography and social ecology, social psychology, and urban and community studies.
 Current areas of focus within the department include: Social Dynamics and Structure, Race, Class, & Gender, and Transnational Studies.
-Current English-language books, as well as the core journals in sociology, social science methodology, and social theory are housed in the the Social Sciences, Health, and Education Library (SSHEL), but the majority of the estimated 100,000 volumes held in the field of sociology are located in the central bookstacks of the Main Library.
+Current English-language books, as well as the core journals in sociology, social science methodology, and social theory are housed in the the Social Sciences, Health, and Education Library (SSHEL), but the majority of the estimated 100,000 volumes held in the field of sociology are located in the Main Stacks.

-Please direct all comments or requests for information to Beth Sheehan, (217) 244-1866.
+Please direct all comments or requests for information to Jessica Hagman, 217-333-3005.